 Varigated Monsteras hate sitting in wet soil.
 If they do, they can develop root rot.

-Some signs that your plant may have root rot are yellowing leaves, brown spots, and stunted growth.
+Some signs your plant may have root rot are yellowing leaves, brown spots, and stunted growth.
 If the roots are rotten, your plant cannot take up the nutrients, water, and oxygen it needs to grow, which results in these symptoms.

 Another possible cause is that your plant is not receiving enough sun.
 Try moving your plant to a sunnier location.